Dan-Brown-sec/ITC571---Assessment-3/README.md

 The project is designed for **Master’s‑level and PhD‑ready research**, with strict attention to
 **experimental control**, **numerical stability**, and **reproducibility**.

+> **AI Usage Declaration**
+AI tools were used to assist with code generation, debugging, and troubleshooting during experimental implementation adue to the short timeframe of the assessment.
+All research design decisions, threat modelling, experimental evaluation, analysis, and interpretation of results were performed by the author.
+AI tools were not used to generate research findings or conclusions.

 ---

 ## Repository Structure (High‑Level)